PLATFORM FOR THE DEVELOPMENT OF A CORONAVIRUS INHIBITOR LIBRARY

-Our goal is to discover small molecules that interfere with the function of enzymes and proteins that are essential for the growth of epidemic viruses, to ultimately develop antiviral medications.
+Our goal is to develop a library of small molecules and peptides that inhibit the function of enzymes and proteins that are essential for the growth of epidemic coronaviruses, to ultimately develop antiviral medications.

-The genome of epidemic viruses such as coronaviruses and flu viruses is made of RNA and encodes a number of proteins essential for viral replication and propagation.
+The genome of coronaviruses is made of RNA and encodes a number of proteins essential for viral replication and propagation.
 The biogenesis of viral protein complexes and structures, leading to infectious viral particles, proceeds according to an established scenario that requires involvement of host factors.
-Our strategy is aimed at developing new avenues to combat epidemic viruses by targeting essential aspects of their growth cycle.
-Our focus is not only on SARS-CoV-2 (COVID-19), but also on a recently discovered swine flu virus able to replicate in human cells, but that has not shown human to human transmission yet.
-Our antiviral discovery platform is designed to rapidly react to emerging viral threats.
-We combine our expertise in proteomics and biochemistry with that of our collaborators in medicinal chemistry, virology, biophysics and clinical sciences to discover new antiviral molecules.
+Our strategy is aimed at developing new avenues to combat epidemic coronaviruses such as SARS-CoV-2 (COVID-19) by targeting essential aspects of their growth cycle.
+The development of our Coronavirus Inhibitor Library provides a set of molecules that target SARS-CoV-2, while at the same time supporting a rapid response in case of new emerging coronaviruses and related epidemic viruses.
+We combine our expertise in proteomics and biochemistry with that of our collaborators in medicinal chemistry, virology, biophysics and clinical sciences to develop this inhibitor arsenal.
 We believe that the most significant innovations come to life at the intersection of disciplines.

 Interfering with entry of the virus in target cells